Alignment-Lab-AI/sparse_autoencoder/README.md

 ### Code structure

+See [sae-viewer](./sae-viewer/README.md) to see the visualizer code, hosted publicly [here](https://openaipublic.blob.core.windows.net/sparse-autoencoder/sae-viewer/index.html).

 See [model.py](./sparse_autoencoder/model.py) for details on the autoencoder model architecture.
 See [paths.py](./sparse_autoencoder/paths.py) for more details on the available autoencoders.

+NOTE: we also hope to release training code soon.  stay tuned!

 ### Example usage